Platform logo

 Creating a midwives' desk not totally exposed on the four sides

-Inserting a briefing space
+Creating a briefing space

 COMMON SPACES

-Designing good quality furniture
+Designing good-quality furniture

 Favouring natural light